Lactura caminaea Meyrick, 1887

 (Specimen: courtesy of Bruce Tuxford)

 The Caterpillars of this species are slug-like, with no obvious legs.
 They are white with rusty-brown patches.
-They feed on:
+They have been found feeding on:

 • Port Jackson Fig ( Ficus rubiginosa, MORACEAE ),